Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 highest protocol among opcodes = 0
 ```

-Python 3 does not allow non-ASCII characters in bytes, the pickle declares the byte string as `SHORT_BINBYTES` and the string (Python 2 Unicode) as `BINUNICODE`.
+Python 3 doesn't allow non-ASCII characters in bytes, the pickle declares the byte string as `SHORT_BINBYTES` and the string (Python 2 Unicode) as `BINUNICODE`.

 ```console
 $ python3